Politics of Hungary: Judicial branches

 A fifteen-member Constitutional Court has power to challenge legislation on grounds of unconstitutionality.
 This body was last filled in July 2010.
 Members are elected for a term of twelve years.
+Critics of the ruling coalition contend that since the Hungarian government filled the Constitutional Court with loyal judges, the institution mostly serves to legitimize government interests and has lost its original purpose as democratic defender of the rule of law and of human rights - as several reports of independent human rights NGOs, such as the Hungarian Helsinki Committee emphasize.

 The president of the Supreme Court of Hungary (Curia) and the Hungarian civil and penal legal system he leads is fully independent of the Executive Branch.

 The attorney general or chief prosecutor of Hungary is currently fully independent of the executive branch, but his status is actively debated.

 Several ombudsman offices exist in Hungary to protect civil, minority, educational and ecological rights in non-judicial matters.
 They have held the authority to issue legally binding decisions since late 2003.

 Financial branch

 The central bank, the Hungarian National Bank was fully self-governing between 1990 and 2004, but new legislation gave certain appointment rights to the executive branch in November 2004 which is disputed before the Constitutional Court.